-The cost for MBV is $200, however, financial assistance is available to those who qualify.
+The early-bird cost for MBV is $150 (April 15 deadline).
+After that, the cost is $200.
+Financial assistance is available to those who qualify.
 Cost is kept low thanks to BestPrep’s generous sponsors (businesses, foundations, associations and individuals) who award a sponsorship of $1,000 for camp expenses to every student accepted to MBV.

 How do I apply and is there a selection process?

 Applications are selected on a first-come, first-serve basis.
 The application is available as a web form or paper.
 Complete the application and submit it to BestPrep with the application fee.
 To apply online, click the orange “Register Here” button on the right side of this page.

 How many students attend?
 What schools do they come from?

 During each session there will be about 200 students participating; space is limited.
 Students attending public, private, charter or homeschools in Minnesota are welcome to attend.
 Each summer over 100 high schools are represented.
 There is a good mix of students from the Twin Cities and greater Minnesota.
 A recap of MBV 2017 including a list of schools can be viewed on Minnesota Business Venture Program homepage.